Duane Flatmo: Kinetic sculptures

 As a result of that film, Duane Flatmo, along with fellow kinetic artists June Moxon and Ken Beidleman, traveled to London in 1999 to film an episode of Junkyard Wars, which then led to an invitation to participate in a Chinese version of the game produced by Zhongqi Sun from Dezhou City, China in 2004.

+Art Cars

-Flatmo’s most recent kinetic sculpture is El Pulpo Mecanico, a 26-foot-tall fire-breathing kinetic octopus with mechanical bulging eyes, mouths and tentacles that has been seen at Burning Man in 2011 and 2012.
+Flatmo retired from Kinetic Sculpture racing after the 2012 race and focused his attention on eye-catching non-human powered art cars, the first being El Pulpo Mecanico, a 26-foot-tall fire-breathing kinetic octopus with mechanical bulging eyes, mouths and tentacles that has been seen at Burning Man in 2011 and 2012.
 El Pulpo Mecanico was also showcased at Nocturnal Wonderland in 2011 and Electric Daisy Carnival in 2012, and made an appearance at Arts Alive! in Eureka, CA. El Pulpo Mecanico was created from recycled metal scrap pieces from Arcata Scrap and Salvage, and is anchored onto a 1973 Ford 250.
 The model for El Pulpo Mecanico was made from trash found on the beaches of La Peñita de Jaltemba, Mexico.
 Duane Flatmo designed and created El Pulpo Mecanico, Steve Gellman produced the fire feature, and Jerry Kunkel fashioned the electrical work.

+After being sold to a private party, El Pulpo Mecanico moved across the country and Flatmo began work on its successor, El Pulpo Magnifico.